Cray-HPE/docs-csm/operations/validate_csm_health.md

 are installed.
 In particular, this will be the case if executing this as part of the validation after completing the [Install CSM Services](../install/install_csm_services.md).
 If in doubt, validate the CRUS service using the [CMS Validation Tool](#sms-health-checks).
 If the CRUS check passes using that tool, do not worry about the `cray-crus-` pod state.

-Additionally, hmn-discovery and unbound manager cronjob pods may be in a 'NotReady' state.
-This is expected as these pods are periodically started and transition to the completed state.
+Additionally, `hms-discovery` and `cray-dns-unbound-manager` cronjob pods may be in a 'NotReady' state.
+This is expected as these pods are periodically started and should eventually transition to the `Completed` state.

 **IMPORTANT:** If `ncn-s001` is down when running the ncnHealthChecks script, status from the `ceph -s` command will be unavailable.
 In this case, the `ceph -s` command can be executed on any available master or storage node to determine the status of the Ceph cluster.

 <a name="pet-ncnpostgreshealthchecks"></a>
 ### 1.2 ncnPostgresHealthChecks

-Postgres Health Check scripts can be found and run on any worker or master node (not on PIT node), from any directory.
+Postgres Health Check scripts can be found and run on any worker or master node (**not on the PIT node**), from any directory.
 The ncnPostgresHealthChecks script reports the following postgres health information:
 * The status of each postgresql resource
 * The number of cluster members